-1990, Joshua W., born April 2, 1991, and Alicia W., born May 30, 1992.
+Kelly S. is the natural mother of three children: Tobias W., born April 1, 1990, Joshua W., born April 2, 1991, and Alicia W., born May 30, 1992.
 The children's natural father is deceased.
 On October 3, 1995, the Department submitted a civil petition to the circuit court alleging that Kelly S. had neglected her children.
-By an order of the same date, the circuit court awarded the Department temporary custody of the children pending a preliminary hearing.
+See footnote 9 By an order of the same date, the circuit court awarded the Department temporary custody of the children pending a preliminary hearing.
+See footnote 10